lcp Skip to Main Content

 How Do Trauma Bonds Start?

-Often, at the beginning of a relationship, it may seem very loving, affectionate, and passionate.
+At the start of a trauma bond, the relationship may seem very loving, affectionate, intense, and passionate.

-At the start, it can be hard to believe that your partner would do anything to hurt you.
-At some point, emotional, physical, or psychological abuse occurs.
+It can be hard for victims to believe that their partner would do anything to hurt you.
+At some point, emotional, physical, or psychological abuse begins occurs.

 It is hard to process, and the abuser often tries to talk their way out of it and manipulate their partner into thinking they love them, that they will change, and that it will never happen again.